-The Seattle Seawolves will have Juan-Philip Smith for the second year of a three-year contract that has him with the team through the 2024 Major League Rugby season.
-The 28-year-old scrumhalf/flyhalf (29 in March) is 6’2″ and 205lbs.
+The Seattle Seawolves extended Juan-Philip Smith’s contract for an additional year through the 2025 Major League Rugby season.
+The 29-year-old scrumhalf/flyhalf (30 in March) is 6’2″ and 205lbs.

-JP played 583 minutes in 19 matches as a starter and scored 32 points (4 tries, 3 conversions, 2 penalty goals) for the Seawolves in 2022.
+JP played 1301 minutes in 17 starts and scored 4 tries during the 2023 season and in 2022 he played 583 minutes in 19 matches as a starter and scored 32 points (4 tries, 3 conversions, 2 penalty goals).

 Smith was born in Bloemhof, South Africa, and attended Queen’s College in Queenstown before attending the University of Pretoria.